• Home

 Satwa versus Deira

 The price of goods in Satwa is slightly higher but we are not talking much here.
-You also have to factor in the cost of gas, parking, and salik tolls when driving to Deira.
+You also have to factor in the cost of gas, parking, and Salik tolls when driving to Deira.

-Deira mainly sells wholesale so if you need a yard of ribbon or few yards of elastic instead of the whole roll, you’re better off going to Satwa.
+Deira mainly sells wholesale so if you need a yard of ribbon or a few yards of elastic instead of the whole roll, you’re better off going to Satwa.

 Overall, I find that Deira is great for haberdashery and Satwa is better for fabric since the stores in Satwa are just along one street so it’s easy to hit up all the stores and see what is available whereas Diera is more spread out.